Agrasen Ki Baoli, Delhi

 Interesting facts about Agrasen Ki Baoli

-2. There are more than a hundred stairs that lead you to the water level and as you go down, you will be able to experience the same temperature.
+• Over a hundred steps lead you to the water level, and as you descend, you'll experience the same temperature.

-3. A circular well is present at the northern end of this stepwell.
-It has a diameter of eight meters and remains dry for the most significant part of the year.
+• At the northern end of this stepwell is a circular well.
+It's eight meters in diameter and remains dry for most of the year.

-4. Once it is filled with water during the monsoon season, the water level rises to a height of about four or five feet.
-The well aide is protected by an iron grill that prevents anyone from giving advice or accidentally falling into the water.
+• When it fills with water during the monsoon season, the water level rises by about four or five feet.
+The well's supports are protected by iron grills to prevent anyone from accidentally or accidentally falling into the water.

-5. It is additionally connected by shaft to a rectangular passage.
-As the water level of the stepwell rises, the road also gets filled with water.
+• It's also connected to a shaft by a rectangular path.
+As the stepwell's water level rises, the path also fills with water.

 How to reach Agrasen Ki Baoli